10to7/R-Pi_NRF24L01/sw/readme.md

 $ sudo ./rpi-hub

-To send data to the hub on a second raspberry pi run
+To send data to the hub on a second raspberry pi run <br />
 $ sudo ./sendto_hub

 Alternatively use the nRF24_sendto_hub arduino script.
 You will need to add the nRF24 library to your arduino ide to get the NRF24.h